Battle of Oriskany: Background

-In June 1777, the British Army launched a two-pronged attack from Quebec under the command of General John Burgoyne.
-Burgoyne's objective was to split New England from the other colonies by gaining control of New York's Hudson Valley.
+In June 1777, the British Army launched a two-pronged attack from Quebec under the command of General John Burgoyne, whose objective was to split New England from the other colonies by gaining control of New York's Hudson Valley.
 The main thrust came south across Lake Champlain under Burgoyne's command; the second thrust was led by St. Leger and was intended to come down the Mohawk Valley and meet Burgoyne's army near Albany.

 St. Leger's expedition consisted of about 1,800 men who were a mix of British regulars, Creuzbourg's Jäger Corps, Loyalists from the Royal Yorkers and the British Indian Department, and Indigenous warriors of several tribes, including the Seneca, Cayuga, Onondaga, Mohawk, and Mississauga.
 The main body travelled from Lachine up the Saint Lawrence River and along the shore of Lake Ontario to the Oswego River.
-At Oswega they were joined by British Indian Department rangers from Fort Niagara under the command of Deputy Superintendent John Butler, and several hundred Indigenous warriors.
+At Oswega, they were joined by British Indian Department rangers from Fort Niagara under the command of Deputy Superintendent John Butler, and several hundred Indigenous warriors.
 The expedition ascended the Oswego River and crossed Oneida Lake to reach the Oneida Carry.
-Fort Stanwix, a Continental Army outpost at the east end of the portage was besieged beginning August 2.
+Fort Stanwix, a Continental Army outpost at the east end of the portage, was besieged beginning August 2.